ml4astro/icml2025/index.md

 - Deep Learning for accelerating numerical simulations
 - Benchmark datasets aligned with any of the above themes

 We encourage both submissions on these topics with an astrophysics focus, as well as more methodologically oriented works with potential applications in the physical sciences.
-Submissions focusing on preliminary work and work submitted elsewhere are also welcome.
+Submissions focusing on preliminary work and recent work submitted elsewhere are also welcome.

 <div style=" display: flex; justify-content: center; align-items: center;"  class="clearfix">
   <a class="btn btn-primary" href="{{"#call-for-abstracts" | relative_url }}">See Call For Abstracts</a>